MAKING ART HISTORY

-Plano's historical landmark Saigling House is where our future resides and includes a state-of-the art gallery and special event space.
+Plano's historical landmark Saigling House is where we are building our future with exhibitions that reflect our community and facilities that include a state-of-the art gallery and special event space.

 Founded in 1981 as the Cultural Arts Council of Plano, a private non-profit organization to promote the growth and development of emerging community arts groups.

 In 1982, JMB Management Company donated 1,400 square feet of space in Collin Creek Mall to house CACOP's Plano Cultural Arts Center.
 For the next ten years, CACOP provided quality arts programming for the community in this location.
 Due to expansion plans for Collin Creek Mall, it became necessary for CACOP to relocate.

 July 12, 1991, the CACOP purchased the old Harrington Furniture Store, a 100-year-old landmark at 1039 E. 15th Street in historic downtown Plano.

 This two-building property was renovated into a vibrant community arts center for Plano.
 City of Plano also announced its comprehensive long-term plan to revitalize the historic downtown and echoed the need “to establish the downtown area as a center for local arts and cultural activities.”